 "Gabriel, how’re you holding up?"

 "It's hard to talk about.
-It doesn't even make sense."
+It doesn't make sense."

-Well, that's sure as hell true.
 How'd she slip-up?
-I've been so careful, but some want to slip-up, they leave hints.
+I've been careful, but some want to slip-up, they leave hints.
 Maybe she let him know on purpose.

 "How’d you find out?
 What you say, I’ll keep just between us."

-"Little things, her anger over nothing, avoiding me, always complaining nothing I did was right.
-She worried about her weight, started dressing up more, sexy lingerie.
-Not wearing it for me, coming home late from work, disappearing for long bouts of shopping."
+"Little things, her anger over nothing, avoiding me, always complaining whatever I did wasn’t right.
+She worried about her weight, started dressing up, got sexy lingerie but didn’t wear it for me.
+She’d come home late from work, disappeared for long bouts of shopping."

 As we talked, I selfishly concentrated on my own issues.
 In response to his suspicions, my mind mulled over my possible exposures.

 Oh God, have I belittled hubby, caused petty arguments?
 No, only when with Edward, did we argue.
-I’ve comingled the lingerie, guilty but safe.
-I wore them for hubby too.
-No, remember the logo panties?
+I’ve comingled the lingerie, guilty but, I wore them for hubby too, remember the logo panties Edward bought.

-I’m not late from work, it’s my skipping out of it.
-Too much?
-Did they generate suspicions?
-Too many absences?
-Oh, the shopping excuse.
+I’m not late home from work, it’s my skipping out of it.
+Is it too much?
+Do my absences generate suspicions?
+The shopping excuse.
 I’ve worn that out.
-Morose too, it’s a sign I’ve done something.
+I’ve been morose, a sign I’ve done something.
 I got to smile more.